 From time to time I experience problems getting messages to the Email addresses of some members.
 If you're in contact with any of them shown below please let them know about it and ask them to LOG IN to the site where a message on how to correct the situation can usually be found either at the top right of the Home Page or by clicking on the White Bell icon.
 Those names shown in black below are the most recent additions.
 Sometimes the problem will be as simple as a full mailbox that won't accept more mail until it has been cleared, the member may have changed their Email address but forgotten to amend their website details and the old one is no longer valid or the receiving Email server was temporarily down or inaccessible.
 By logging in to the site they will have the opportunity to enter an updated Email address or opt to keep the current Email address if it is still valid.
 Clicking on the link provided will generate an Email to verify that Emails are getting through again.
 Once the verification Email has been received members must click the link inside it to solve the problem and receive Emails from the site once more -

-John Binfield, David Bull, John Camp, Peter Critchell, Brian Guest, Dave Kinnard, John Marguet, John Money, Peter Muncey, Ron Munson, Bruce Pentland, Jan Ranniko, Pete Rodman, Derek Sayers, Michael Spiegel, Crispin Thomas, Dave Trotman, Ronald Waters, Raymond Wilson, J S Wiseman, Stephen Wratten, Phil Yerby, Richard Zawiesinski.
+John Binfield, John Camp, Brian Guest, Dave Kinnard, John Marguet, John Money, Peter Muncey, Ron Munson, David Parsons, Bruce Pentland, Chris Porter, Jan Ranniko, Pete Rodman, Derek Sayers, David Seidler, Michael Spiegel, Crispin Thomas, Ronald Waters, Raymond Wilson, J S Wiseman, Stephen Wratten, Phil Yerby, Richard Zawiesinski.

 Once it's been corrected by you, I'd be grateful if you'd let me know about it so that I can remove your name from the list above.